Documentation

 Create the necessary database table by executing the SQL table creation script available at SQL Server Table Creation Script.

-2. Package Installation
+2. Installing Package

 Add the following NuGet packages to your project: